 Protection of the Black House

-Albert’s House, or the Black House, is a sixteenth-century structure in Lviv’s Market Square.
+The Black House is a sixteenth-century structure in Lviv’s Market Square.
 In 2019, the Lviv Historical Museum completed an AFCP-supported project to preserve the Black House, including its main facade, courtyard, lobby, and collection of stone sculptures.
 The inner courtyard of the Black House was also excavated, and an exhibition of stone architectural and sculptural fragments from Lviv buildings was created.
-Today, the building façade, festooned with intricate sculpture, is particularly vulnerable to damage from nearby explosions from ballistic missiles.
+Today, the building facade, festooned with intricate sculpture, is particularly vulnerable to damage from nearby explosions from ballistic missiles.

 With support from the U.S. Department of State through the U.S. Ambassadors Fund for Cultural Preservation (AFCP) and the U.S. Embassy in Kyiv, WMF is working with the Lviv Historical Museum and Friends of the Lviv Historical Museum to build a strong external structure to protect the decorative façade while reflecting the history and aesthetic of the Market Square.